GreenFeng/duty_roster_builder_python3/README.md

 # hellow-word
-the first short for github
+the first shoot for github